W4ppler/Subnet-Calculator/README.md

 ## Usage

-1. Enter the IP address and subnet mask in CIDR notation (e.g., 192.168.1.0/24) in the input field.
+1. Enter an IP address and subnet mask in CIDR notation (e.g., 192.168.1.0/24) in the input field.
 2. Click the "Process" button.
 3. The calculated network informations will be displayed in the output area.

 ## Example

 ![Example of how to use the program](images/example.png)

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bug fixes or feature requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.